PashaBarahimi/Distributed-Computing-Course-Projects/CA1 - gRPC/README.md

 ## Comparison of gRPC methods

-The 4 gRPC communication patterns are compared below:
+### Use Cases

 - Unary RPC
-  - The client sends a single request to the server and receives a single response.
+  - It's similar to a traditional synchronous function call, where the client sends a single request to the server and waits for a single response.
-  - The client waits for the server to process the request and send a response.
-  - The client can send multiple requests but each request is processed sequentially.
+  - Suitable for use cases where a single request and response are sufficient, such as fetching user data or performing simple operations.

 - Server Streaming RPC
-  - The client sends a single request to the server and receives multiple responses.
+  - In this pattern, the client sends a single request to the server, but the server responds with a stream of messages.
-  - The client waits for the server to process the request and send multiple responses.
-  - The client can send multiple requests but each request is processed sequentially.
+  - The server sends multiple messages asynchronously, and the client reads them as they arrive.
+  - Useful for scenarios where the server needs to push a potentially large amount of data to the client, like sending real-time updates or a sequence of events.

 - Client Streaming RPC
-  - The client sends multiple requests to the server and receives a single response.
+  - Here, the client sends a stream of messages to the server, and the server responds with a single message.
-  - The client can send multiple requests concurrently.
+  - The client sends multiple messages asynchronously, and the server processes them as they arrive.
-  - The server waits for all the requests to be received before processing them and sending a response.
+  - Appropriate for cases where the client needs to send a large amount of data to the server in chunks, like uploading a file or sending telemetry data.

 - Bidirectional Streaming RPC
+  - This pattern allows both the client and server to send a stream of messages to each other.
-  - The client sends multiple requests to the server and receives multiple responses.
+  - The client and server can independently initiate sending messages and read messages from the other side.
-  - The client can send multiple requests concurrently.
-  - The server processes each request as it is received and sends a response.

-The choice of communication pattern depends on the requirements of the application.
+  - Ideal for scenarios where both the client and server need to send and receive a continuous flow of data, such as chat applications, real-time collaboration tools, or multiplayer games.

+### Performance

+- Unary RPC typically utilizes a single request-response connection.
+  After the request is sent and the response is received, the connection is closed.
+This can lead to frequent opening and closing of connections, especially in scenarios with high request rates.
+- Server streaming RPC utilizes a single connection for sending multiple responses to a single client request.
+Once the request is made, the connection remains open until all responses are sent.
+This reduces the overhead of connection establishment compared to unary RPC.
+- Client streaming RPC utilizes a single connection for receiving multiple client messages and sending a single response.
+Similar to server streaming RPC, the connection remains open until the client completes sending all messages.
+- Bidirectional streaming RPC utilizes a single connection for both sending and receiving messages between the client and server.
+This enables efficient bidirectional communication over a single connection.

+### Implementation

+- Unary RPC is generally the simplest to implement among gRPC patterns.
+It follows a straightforward request-response model similar to traditional synchronous function calls.
+- Server streaming RPC introduces additional complexity compared to unary RPC due to its asynchronous nature.
+However, it is still relatively straightforward to implement.
+- Client streaming RPC is slightly more complex to implement compared to unary RPC due to its asynchronous nature and the need to handle multiple client messages.
+- Bidirectional streaming RPC is the most complex to implement among gRPC patterns due to its bidirectional nature and concurrent message exchange.
+It's obvious that it's a mixture of the latter two patterns and therefore is harder to implement.
+Not to mention that both ends are performing concurrently, while in the other methods only one of the server or client were performing concurrently.

+### Summary

 - Unary RPC is suitable for simple request-response interactions.
+This can be useful in applications with small to medium sized data. the advantage of this method is that it's very simple to implement.
-- Server Streaming RPC is suitable for scenarios where the server needs to send multiple responses to a single request.
+- Server Streaming RPC is suitable for scenarios where the server needs to send multiple responses to a single request. this can come in handy when the client needs to get the data ASAP and perform operations on chunks of the received stream data.
+In this case client can perform faster specially if the server is too busy.
 - Client Streaming RPC is suitable for scenarios where the client needs to send multiple requests to the server and receive a single response.
+Overall, client streaming RPC is beneficial when the client-side data is produced incrementally or in a stream-like fashion and needs to be processed or stored on the server side.
+It allows for efficient utilization of network resources and supports scenarios where the size or volume of client-side data may vary dynamically.
 - Bidirectional Streaming RPC is suitable for scenarios where the client and server need to send multiple requests and responses concurrently.
+Overall, bidirectional streaming RPC is beneficial in scenarios where continuous, bidirectional communication is required between the client and server, enabling real-time interaction, data synchronization, event streaming, and collaborative workflows.
+It offers flexibility, efficiency, and low latency, making it suitable for a wide range of interactive and real-time applications.

 ## Task Division

 We implemented all the 4 methods of gRPC communication patterns to further understand how gRPC works.
+Here's how we divided the tasks:

+- Ali: Bidirectional pattern for both server and client
+- Pasha: Unary pattern for both server and client, Proto messages and services, README: Description/Proto
+- Misagh: Client stream pattern for both server and client, README: Description/Application Structure
+- Saman: Server stream pattern for both server and client, README: Introduction,
+  README: Requirements, README: Comparison of gRPC methods